is madonna held to different standards because of her age?

 The stereotypical ideal of female beauty is still shockingly narrow, and women that aren't seen to meet these ideals are often crucified for daring to flaunt their sex appeal.

 The difference between them and Madonna is their age; young women in entertainment are allowed and often encouraged to flaunt their sexuality.
-Show business remains male-dominated, and mainstream media places female youth on a pedestal - this same idealisation of youth has resulted in a fashion industry that continues to hire underage models, a film industry that continues to write linear, shallow roles for women and a society that shames young women for their appearance.
+Show business remains male-dominated, and mainstream media places female youth on a pedestal -- this same idealization of youth has resulted in a fashion industry that continues to hire underage models, a film industry that continues to write linear, shallow roles for women and a society that shames young women for their appearance.
 The stereotypical ideal of female beauty is still shockingly narrow, and women that aren't seen to meet these ideals are often crucified for daring to flaunt their sex appeal.
-If you're plus-size, too skinny or older than the 'beautiful' average, it's likely you'll be slated regardless of what you wear.
+If you're plus-size, too skinny, or older than the 'beautiful' average, it's likely you'll be slated regardless of what you wear.

 Although it might seem a stretch to brand Madonna's Met Gala look a daring political statement, the extreme yet unsurprising reactions to her outfit highlight that there's still work to be done.
 We live in a society that tries to commodify young women and use their beauty to sell products and generate box office revenue.
 It's tragic that women like Madonna are branded 'too old' or 'try-hard' for still daring to flaunt their sexuality, and are seen to have passed an assumed expiry date often attributed to famous women.
 In a world which still affiliates youth with beauty, it's essential that women like Madonna keep flashing the flesh; she may have been savaged, but at least her famous rear end has managed to spark discussion once again.